PTote/ptote/README.md

 - 🔭 I’m currently working on [cineGuate](https://github.com/PTote/cinema-front)

-- 👨‍💻 All of my projects are available at [KevynPosadas](KevynPosadas)

 - 💬 Ask me about **Angular, CSS, JavaScript, Jasmine, TypeScript**

 - 📫 How to reach me **tote.kev@gmail.com**